 Kenney’s mom, Kimberly Alford, told the Louisville Courier-Journal that she received an email from Whitefield Academy’s head of school, Bruce Jacobson, expelling her daughter.
 He wrote that the picture she posted on Facebook “demonstrates a posture of morality and cultural acceptance contrary to that of Whitefield Academy’s beliefs.”

-While theis a symbol of LGBTQ rights, Alford said when she ordered the cake, the design was described as having “assorted colors” and was not meant to have a deeper meaning.
+While the rainbow flag is a symbol of LGBTQ rights, Alford said when she ordered the cake, the design was described as having “assorted colors” and was not meant to have a deeper meaning.

 Already, even without any more information than what the media has deigned to provide, a thoughtful person should be extremely skeptical.
 It is not a simple or easy process to expel a student.
 At a private school, the expulsion comes with a financial cost.
 You aren’t just kicking the student to the curb, but her tuition alongside her.
 Why would a school go through that trouble and absorb that cost over something as trivial as a cake?
 And if they do issue expulsions so easily, shouldn’t there be dozens of other stories of students getting tossed out for similarly arbitrary reasons?
 There are almost always two sides to a story like this.
 Could this be the exception where the first version of the story, as presented by a partisan for one side of the dispute, is entirely accurate and faithful to the facts?
 Maybe.
 But probably not.